Skip to main content

 session_token = "https://kagi.com/search?token=your_session_token_here"

-Creating via CLI:
+Creating via the auth wizard:

 # Set session token (extracts token from URL automatically)